rev-net/memo/pitch.md

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
 RRG receives a portion of $REV issuance and buybacks as the fees come in.

+RRG will also charge fees to help facilitate access to revnets by traditional finance and tech organizations.

 ### Pitch to investors

 We're raising $5m by selling 10% of the company Revnet Research Group at a $50m valuation.

-We wil use the bulk of this money to support the launch and marketing of revnet.app and associated revnets over the next 3 years.
-We will use some of the money to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), and kmac (marketing/tech lead).
+We will use the bulk of this money to support the launch and marketing of revnet.app and associated revnets over the next 3 years.
+We will use some of the money to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead), and potentially other specialty hires.

 ### Fundraising operations